rychly/nur-packages/README.md

 ## Setup

+By importing `./nur-packages/nur`, the NUR will be available as:

+* `config.nur` option (it is safe to use, no errors)
+* `nur` module function argument (its usage may result into "infinite recursion" errors)

+The `rychly` NUR repository is available locally and all other NUR repositories are fetched from the GIT NUR master branch.
-Import the `./nur-packages/nur` into the module arguments (it will be available as `nur` module function argument; also, all modules from `rychly` NUR repository will be imported) by:
+Also, all modules from the `rychly` NUR repository will be imported automatically.

 ``` nix
 { ... }: